Flavel Arundel Multifuel Stove Review

 Wednesday, 29 July 2015

-UPDATED AUGUST 2016 TO FEATURE A ROBUST, CAST IRON DOOR WITH EVEN LARGER VIEWING AREA AND STYLISH DOOR HANDLE!
+NOW UPDATED TO FEATURE A ROBUST, CAST IRON DOOR WITH EVEN LARGER VIEWING AREA AND STYLISH DOOR HANDLE PLUS 5 YEAR MANUFACTURERS GUARANTEE!

 Since its release late in 2014, the Flavel Arundel has quickly become one of the most popular stoves under the £500 price bracket.
 This review will advise on the stove features and capabilities and offer an insight in to why this model is the preferred choice for anyone looking for a quality wood burning stove on a tight budget.